Chart Color Schemes

 Infrastructure

-Bunyip - Garfield has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bunyip - Garfield has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect the region: Gippsland Line Upgrade - Bunyip and Longwarry Stations, Pakenham East Precinct, Stockland Averley, and Ridgelea Estate - Pakenham East.
-The following details those most relevant.
+AreaSearch has identified four projects likely to affect this region: Gippsland Line Upgrade at Bunyip and Longwarry Stations, Pakenham East Precinct, Stockland Averley, and Ridgelea Estate - Pakenham East.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.